 - admitted patient care and postoperative services that are a continuation of care associated with an early discharge from hospital

 This includes all admitted treatments covered by the Medicare Benefit Schedule (MBS).

 Surgically implanted prostheses

 For no-gap prostheses and gap-permitted prostheses as listed in the Private Health Insurance (Prostheses) Rules 2007, a benefit at least equal to 100 per cent of the minimum benefit amount listed.

-For all PBS-listed drugs, prescribed according to PBS-approved indications, that are administered during and form part of an admitted episode of care, a benefit equal to the PBS-listed price in excess of the patient contribution.
+For all Pharmaceutical Benefits Schedule (PBS)-listed drugs, prescribed according to PBS-approved indications, that are administered during and form part of an admitted episode of care, a benefit equal to the PBS-listed price in excess of the patient contribution.